Analysis | Most Americans reject the attack on the Capitol — but millions empathize with the mob

 A central question looming over the events at the Capitol is what happens next.
 Most Americans think that the actions of the mob were part of a broader movement and not simply an isolated incident.
 (Part of Twitter’s rationalization for banning Trump from its platform, in fact, was that there were already rumors about another such action later this month.)

-Unsurprisingly, most Americans believe that democracy in the United States is facing a serious threat.
+Unsurprisingly, most Americans believe democracy in the United States is facing a serious threat.

-Some small consolation: most also believe that democracy is likely to survive.
+Some small consolation: Most also believe that democracy is likely to survive.

 But, again, what a thing to have to ask!
 On the spectrum of terrible things, “finding that a bit over two-thirds of Americans believe democracy will continue in this country” is slightly less terrible than “American democracy collapses,” but it’s still pretty close to the “terrible” end of things.